RogerBaklund/LayoutProcessor/README.md

 ### Markup

 The `<` prefix is used to output markup.
 This is similar to `'` (literal output), it does **not** resolve variables or escape sequences.
-Though it is very simple, it is very useful when writing scripts which produce HTML or XML output.
+Though it is quite primitive, it is very useful when writing scripts which produce HTML or XML output.

     =MainMenu: